-Road warriors: James, Davis lead Lakers past Hawks 107-99
+James jaws with Atlanta fans, leads Lakers past Hawks 107-99

 Atlanta appeared to be taking control, ripping off eight straight points late in the third for a 76-70 lead.
 But the Lakers stifled that run, scoring the final five points of the period, and followed with an 11-0 outburst to start the fourth quarter.

-James and Kyle Kuzma hit 3-pointers and Alex Caruso finished off the run with a dunk, pushing the Lakers to the first double-digit lead for either team to that point.
+James and Kyle Kuzma hit 3-pointers and Alex Caruso finished off the spurt with a dunk, pushing the Lakers to the first double-digit lead for either team to that point.

 In a brutal start to the fourth, the Hawks missed three straight shots, Danilo Gallinari committed two turnovers, and Bruno Fernando was whistled for an offensive foul.